Jakub-Golinowski/opencv_hpx_backend/README.md

 1. user gets greater control over the execution of OpenCV parallel algorithms (more below).

 #### Current state of the project
-The backend was developed as part of the OpenCV code base and is now being reviewed as the Pull Request to OpenCV master branch ([current state of the PR to OpenCV][HPX_backend_PR])
+The backend was developed as part of the OpenCV code base and on August 2018 was merged to the official OpenCV repository.
+It's now available since version 4.0.0-alpha.
+You can read about the pull request to OpenCV master branch at: ([current state of the PR to OpenCV][HPX_backend_PR])

 ## HPX Primer